faceleg/pagesofinterest.net/_posts/2024-07-20-technology-managers-achilles-heel.md

 ### Think

-{% picture post-inline "/images/technology-managers-achilles-heel-2.webp" --alt {{ The Technology Manager's Achilles Heel }} --picture class="post-inline-image-right" %}
+{% picture post-inline "/images/technology-managers-achilles-heel-2.webp" --alt {{ "The Technology Manager's Achilles Heel" }} --picture class="post-inline-image-right" %}

 Depending on the combination of seniority, surrounding context, and potential outcomes of the answer, you'll want to spend anywhere from a few minutes to much longer on this step.
 Knee-jerk responses to high-level management entail a level of risk that is seldom worth taking.

-Think about the request from the perspective of the one asking.
+Think about the request from the perspective of the one asking, and try to understand what's going on around the question.

 - What context do they have or lack that might be relevant?
 - Is there anything between the words you might have missed?

 The less context someone has, the more possible answers might exist for their questions.
-In these cases, it can be possible to reply succinctly to a rather vague question after considering the related context surrounding the person asking.
+In these cases, it can be possible to reply succinctly to a rather vague question after considering what they may not know.

 - What are the drivers behind this question?
 - Why are they asking about this *now*?

-Has something happened recently (e.g. an outage, a particularly fiery review meeting) that may have triggered this question?
+Has something happened recently (e.g. an outage, a particularly fiery review meeting, something good) that may have triggered this question?
 How might this influence the response they expect?

 ### Write